 We are extremely fortunate in New Zealand - antibiotic resistance is not nearly so significant here as it is overseas.
 Our history of extensive (outdoor) farming practises, and an awareness by veterinarians of the dangers of antibiotics have minimised the problem here.
-The graph below demonstrates that we have almost the lowest agricultural use of antibiotics in the world - and Portugal (where the dog food study was conducted) one of the highest.
+The graph below shows that we have one of the lowest rates of agricultural use of antibiotics in the world - and Portugal (where the dog food study was conducted) has one of the highest.

 The Ministry for Primary Industries (MPI) and the New Zealand Veterinary Association (NZVA) monitor the global antibiotic resistance situation closely.
 They regulate veterinary and farming practises here specifically to protect our current status.

 MPI have the following to say regarding the situation in New Zealand:

 “antibiotic use in animals is not considered to be a significant contributor to the development of antibiotic resistance in human bacterial pathogens”

 ”No clinical cases have been reported where human pathogens have been found in people and the source of the resistance has been confirmed to have been transferred from resistant bacteria of another species in animals”

 “the probability that a person in New Zealand will develop a disease caused by a human pathogen that is resistant to antibiotics due to transfer of resistance from an animal bacteria species appears low...To date the most common association with unresponsive cases is related to hospitals or intensive health care situations.”